Blogs

 Tankless Hot Water Systems

 The on-demand operation and the lack of a storage tank give tankless water heaters a clear efficiency advantage.
-The energy consumed is almost completely used for heating the water needed.
-Tankless heaters can operate with efficiency ratings over 90%, however, proper sizing is crucial.
+The energy consumed is almost completely used to heat the water needed.
+Tankless heaters can operate with efficiency ratings over 90%; however, proper sizing is crucial.

 Units that are undersized compared to the hot water demand will operate inefficiently, as they will heat cooler incoming water to higher temperatures quickly.